microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/multitenantorganization-post-tenants.md

 ---
-title: "Create multiTenantOrganizationMember"
+title: "Add multiTenantOrganizationMember"
-description: "Create a new multiTenantOrganizationMember object."
+description: "Add a new multiTenantOrganizationMember object."
 author: "rolyon"
 ms.localizationpriority: medium
 ms.prod: "identity-and-sign-in"
 doc_type: apiPageType
 ---

-# Create multiTenantOrganizationMember
+# Add multiTenantOrganizationMember
 Namespace: microsoft.graph

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Create a new [multiTenantOrganizationMember](../resources/multitenantorganizationmember.md) object.
+Add a new [multiTenantOrganizationMember](../resources/multitenantorganizationmember.md) object.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).